All Episodes

 They don't check nothing at the diversity outreach office.

-That's fine for them.
+that's fine for them.

-Why why not?
+Why not?

 What's the problem with that?

-This this guy invented it uh effectively invented his own tribe.
+This guy effectively invented his own tribe.

-If you're if you're a genetic female or a genetic male, you're a cis person, you're a cis male or a cis female.
+If you're a genetic female or a genetic male, you're a cis person.

 That's CIS.